 Working for a Better Future: International Affairs Student Giovanni Raguso

-Giovanni Raguso (class of 2019), is senior majoring in International Affairs and International Business.
+Giovanni Raguso (class of 2019), is a senior majoring in International Affairs and International Business.
 While at JCU, he worked at the Italian Admissions Office, the Foreign Language Resource Center and also interned at the Israeli Embassy to the Holy See and the Presidenza del Consiglio dei Ministri (Italian Prime Minister’s Office).
 He was also a member of the Speak Up!
 Club and the Student Government.

 What brought you to JCU?